Spanish cuisine: Madrid

 Bocadillo de calamares, a popular fast-food sandwich in Madrid, made with fried squid rings served in a crusty baguette.

 Madrid did not have a special regional identity before 1561, when king Philip II made it the capital of Spain.
 Since then, due to immigration, many of Madrid's culinary dishes have been made from modifications to dishes from other Spanish regions.
-Madrid, due to the influx of visitors from the nineteenth century onwards, was one of the first cities to introduce the concept of the restaurant, hosting some of the earliest examples.
+Madrid is home to Sobrino de Botín, the oldest continuously operating restaurant in the world, according to the Guinness Book of Records.

 Murcia

 Cocido de pelotas, a traditional Murcian stew featuring meatballs (pelotas) made with minced meat, breadcrumbs, and spices, served with vegetables, chickpeas, and sometimes noodles.

 The cuisine of the region of Murcia can be said to have two versions, one linked to the huerta (irrigated areas) and another one closer to Manchego cuisine.
 The region of Murcia is famous for its varied fruit production.
-Among the most outstanding dishes are tortilla murciana, zarangollo, mojete, aubergine a la crème, and pipirrana.
+Among the most outstanding dishes are tortilla murciana, zarangollo, mojete, aubergine a la crème, empanadas and pipirrana.
 A typical sauce of this area is ajo cabañil, used to accompany meat dishes.

 Regional dishes include michirones (beans cooked with bay leaves, hot peppers and garlic), olla gitana, cocido murciano con pelotas, and sopa de mondongo.

 Some meat products from Murcia are morcilla (black pudding), which is flavored with oregano, and pastel murciano, made with ground beef.
 Among fish and seafood preparations are the dorada a la sal, prawns from the Mar Menor, and baked octopus.
 Rice dishes are common and include caldero, arroz empedrado, paella Valenciana (rice with rabbit and snails), arroz de escribano, and arroz viudo.

 Confectionery products include exploradores and pastel de Cierva, typical in Murcia gastronomy and found in almost every pastry shop in Murcia.
 They are both sweet and savoury at the same time.
 Paparajotes is another dessert, made from lemon leaves.

 This region also has wine appellations of origin, such as the wines from Jumilla, Bullas and Yecla.